morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 ## Course literature

-Sunila Gollapudi.
+- Sunila Gollapudi.
 Practical Machine Learning.
 PACKT publishing, 2016.
-- Estimated reading: 330 / 468 pages
+Estimated reading: 330 / 468 pages

 Supplementary literature may be provided by the institution if needed.

-## Overlap

-None.